-With Spiral set to hit theaters next week, we revisit all former Saw films, ranked from worst to best.
+With Chris Rock’s Spiral now firmly a part of the franchise, we revisit all Saw films, ranked from worst to best.

 While some maintain that 2006’s Saw III is actually one of the series’ superior sequels, in our eyes, this threequel is actually the closest the franchise has come to releasing a truly “terrible” film – and one devoid of any entertainment value – thus far.
 Following the terrific one-two punch of Saw and Saw II, expectations for this follow-up were understandably through the roof.
 What was next for Tobin Bell’s (Mississippi Burning, Goodfellas) John Kramer and Shawnee Smith’s (Armageddon, The Island) Amanda, now revealed to be working together?
 Would we find out the fate of Donnie Wahlberg’s (The Sixth Sense, Zookeeper) Detective Eric Matthews, after he was left to die in that infamous bathroom?

 Unfortunately, Saw III mostly does away with the tantalizing teases set up by its predecessor in favor of a brutally bloated plot (no Saw movie needs to be two hours long) that splits its time between a storyline about an ER doctor attempting to nurse a bed-ridden Kramer back to life and a game that Jigsaw shaped for a grief-stricken father to enact vengeance on those responsible for the death of his son in a drunk driving accident.
 Setting Jigsaw on the sidelines and devoting so much screentime to a character’s crusade that added little to franchise lore overall were two majorly misguided mistakes, as this entry lacks the fun and fright of fellow Saw films.